-As shown in Section II.C, gross assets equal \$1.92 billion as of June 30, 2016, while net assets equal negative \$1.23 billion as of the same date.
-The difference between the gross and net assets arises from a \$3.15 billion liability for "bonds payable" (shown in Section II.A).
-The System issued pension obligation bonds in 2008, has invested the proceeds, and retains the liability to service the pension obligation bond debt.
+As shown in Section II.C, gross assets equal \$1.07 billion as of June 30, 2017, while net assets equal negative \$2.11 billion as of the same date.
+The difference between the gross and net assets arises from a \$3.18 billion liability for "bonds payable" (shown in Section II.A).
+The System issued pension obligation bonds in 2008 and retains the liability to service the pension obligation bond debt.